fodorgera/article-sdde-to-dde/readme.md

 ### TODO

 - not sure if some $c(t-\tau)$ stuff is needed or not in the cross-moment differential equation
+- it would be interesting to try an adaptive depth (i am not even sure it is possible to change the state size mid simulation, but hell we could try)

 ### 2025-08-19